Renewables Obligation (United Kingdom)

+Implementation

 Suppliers meet their obligations by presenting Renewable Obligation Certificates (ROCs) to Ofgem.
 Where suppliers do not have sufficient ROCs to cover their obligation, a payment is made into the buy-out fund.
 The buy-out price suppliers pay is a fixed price per MWh shortfall and is adjusted in line with the Retail Prices Index each year.
 The proceeds of the buy-out fund are paid back to suppliers in proportion to how many ROCs they have presented.
 For example, if they were to submit 5% of the total number of ROCs submitted they would receive 5% of the total funds that defaulting supply companies pay into the buy-out fund.

 ROCs are intended to create a market, and be traded at market prices that differ from the official buy-out price.
-If there is an excess of renewable production, beyond the supplier obligation, the price of ROCs would fall below the buy-out price.
+If there was an excess of renewable production beyond the supplier obligation, the price of ROCs would fall below the buy-out price.
 The price of ROCs could approach zero if renewable and non-renewable generation costs became similar, when there would be little or no subsidy of renewable generation.
 If there is less renewable production than the obligation, the price of ROCs would increase above the buy-out price, as purchasers anticipate later payments from the buy-out fund on each ROC.

 Obligation periods run for one year, beginning on 1 April and running to 31 March.
 Supply companies have until the 31 August following the period to submit sufficient ROCs to cover their obligation, or to submit sufficient payment to the buy-out fund to cover the shortfall.

-The cost of ROCs is effectively paid by electricity consumers of supply companies that fail to present sufficient ROCs, whilst reducing the cost to consumers of supply companies who submit large numbers of ROCs, assuming that all costs and savings are passed on to consumers.
+The cost of ROCs is effectively paid by electricity customers of supply companies that fail to present sufficient ROCs, whilst reducing the cost to customers of supply companies who submit large numbers of ROCs, assuming that all costs and savings are passed on to customers.

 Percentages and prices by year

+The percentage of electricity to be supplied by renewable electricity under the scheme generally increased each year.
+This is set separately for Great Britain (England and Wales plus Scotland) and for Northern Ireland.